-This EPA decision to approve the state of Oklahoma 2020 § 303(d) List is based on a careful review of the materials submitted by the state and the state of Oklahoma 2020 §

-303(d) List itself.
-The administrative record supporting EPA's decision comprises the materials submitted by the state, CWA § 303(d), associated federal regulations, the Oklahoma assessment methodology, EPA guidance concerning preparation of § 303(d) lists, this decision document, supporting reports and the decision letter.
-EPA has determined that the materials provided by the state with its submittal provided sufficient documentation to support our analysis and findings that the state listing decisions meet the requirements of the Clean Water Act and associated federal regulations.
-We are aware that the state compiled and considered additional materials (e.g. raw data and water quality analysis reports) as part of its list development process that were not included in the materials submitted to EPA.
-EPA did not consider these additional materials as part of its review of the listing submission.
-It was unnecessary for EPA to review all of the materials considered by the state in order to determine that the state complied with the applicable federal listing requirements.
+This decision by the EPA to approve the State of Oklahoma 2022 § 303(d) List is based on a careful review of the materials submitted by the state and the State of Oklahoma 2022 § 303(d) List itself.
+The administrative record supporting the EPA's decision comprises the materials submitted by the state, CWA § 303(d), associated federal regulations, the Oklahoma assessment methodology, guidance by the EPA concerning preparation of § 303(d) lists, this decision document, supporting reports and the decision letter.
+The EPA has determined that the materials provided by the state with its submittal provided sufficient documentation to support our analysis and findings that the state listing decisions meet the requirements of the Clean Water Act and associated federal regulations.
+We are aware that the state compiled and considered additional materials (e.g. raw data and water quality analysis reports) as part of its list development process that were not included in the materials submitted to the EPA.
+The EPA did not consider these additional materials as part of its review of the listing submission.
+It was unnecessary for the EPA to review all of the materials considered by the state in order to determine that the state complied with the applicable federal listing requirements.
 Moreover, federal regulations do not require the state to submit all data and information considered as part of the listing submission.

-E Administrative Records Cited and References
+E. Administrative Records Cited and References